 Management Communication Quarterly (MCQ), peer-reviewed and published quarterly, is an essential resource for scholars of organizational and managerial practice and offers valuable and timely insights for professionals, consultants, and trainers.
 MCQ publishes conceptually rigorous, empirically-driven, and practice-relevant research from across the organizational and management communication fields and has strong appeal across all disciplines concerned with organizational studies and the management sciences.

 Patient Education and Counseling is an interdisciplinary, international journal for patient education and health promotion researchers, managers, physicians, nurses, and other health care providers.
 The journal seeks to explore and elucidate educational, counseling and communication models in health care.
 Its aim is to provide a forum for fundamental as well as applied research, and to promote the study of the delivery of patient education, counseling, and health promotion services, including training models and organizational issues in improving communication between providers and patients.

 Poroi is an online open access, peer-reviewed journal for scholarship attuned to rhetoric in inquiry and culture.

-Present Tense: A Journal of Rhetoric in Society is a peer-reviewed, blind-refereed, online journal dedicated to exploring contemporary social, cultural, political and economic issues through a rhetorical lens.
-In addition to examining these subjects as found in written, oral and visual texts, we wish to provide a forum for calls to action in academia, education and national policy.
+Present Tense: A Journal of Rhetoric in Society is a peer-reviewed, blind-refereed online journal dedicated to exploring contemporary social, cultural, political and economic issues through a rhetorical lens.
+In addition to examining these subjects as found in written, oral and visual texts, they seek to provide a forum for calls to action in academia, education and national policy.